algorithmiaio/dev-center/_pages/platform/account-profile.md

 ### Organizations

 This tab lists any organizations of which you're a member.
-To learn about how to use organizations, see the [Organizations]({{site.baseurl}}//platform/organizations).
+To learn about how to use organizations, see [Organizations]({{site.baseurl}}//platform/organizations).

 ### API Keys
-This tab displays any API keys you own.
-Each key can be edited or deleted through the action menu at right in the corresponding row of the table.
+This tab displays the API keys you own.
+Each key can be edited or deleted through the action menu at the right of the corresponding row in the table.
 For information about how to use API keys, see [API Keys]({{site.baseurl}}//platform/customizing-api-keys).

 ### Errors
 Beginning in Algorithmia version 20.5.52, this tab displays runtime errors from algorithms that you've called.
 Specifically, it lists the 200 most recent algorithm runtime errors over the past seven days that've been called using any of your API keys.

-For each error, the caller and algorithm endpoint are listed along with the exact date and time that the error occurred.
+For each error, the algorithm endpoint is listed along with the exact date and time that the error occurred.
 If the error is a [custom Algorithmia error type]({{site.baseurl}}/algorithm-development/algorithm-errors), that information is displayed as well.
 The error message is displayed in red below these details.

 To expose additional details about the error and associated execution metadata, click the drop-down arrow to the right.
 The request ID, the worker node that handled the request, the first 128 characters of the input to the algorithm, and the expanded stack trace information are displayed.